What is WMIC.exe, is it Malware & How to Fix its Errors

 WMIC.exe entry point not found

 Sometimes, you might get an error saying the entry point wasn’t found.
 This usually means a needed DLL file is missing or got corrupted.
-The System File Checker (SFC) and DISM tools, which we talked about earlier, can help fix these issues.
+The System File Checker (SFC) and DISM tools, which we talked about earlier, should fix these issues.

 WMIC.exe entry point not found

-It’s also worth noting that Microsoft is planning to phase out the WMIC command-line tool because of security concerns.
-This means we’ll be saying goodbye to WMIC in future Windows updates.
-But no worries, you can still do all the same stuff with PowerShell, which is even smarter and more secure.
-So, making the switch to PowerShell is a smart move for anyone using WMIC.
+It’s worth noting again that Microsoft is actually planning to phase out the WMIC command-line tool because of security concerns.
+This means WMIC will be completely gone in future Windows updates.
+But you can still do all the same stuff WMIC can do with PowerShell.
+So, if you’re relying on WMIC for certain tasks, you should start making the switch to PowerShell.

 Nyau Wai Hoe